 ● to work towards / achieve A2.1 of the Common European Framework of Reference

 This is a 24 or 30 CREDIT module.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
-A substantial amount of independent study is therefore required.
-Students can make use of Languages@Warwick (our virtual learning environment) to facilitate this.
+Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study over the course of this module is 240 hours.
+10 hours of study a week on average will be required including independent study.

 - Japanese for Busy People: Kana Version Bk.
 1, Revised 3rd Edition, AJALT, Kodansha International 2012 ISBN-13: 978-1568363851 (Please note that there are similarly titled books.
 Please do not buy an old 1995 version or Romanised version.)

 The following text book must be bought by students.

 - Minna No Nihongo 2nd ver : Bk.
 1 w/ Cd (2012) ISBN-13: 978-4883196036 (Please note that you need the 2nd edition)

 The following two books are highly recommended for students to buy

 - Minna No Nihono 2nd ver : Bk.
 1 Translation & Grammatical Notes English ver ISBN-13: 978-4883196043 (for grammar)